Kyle Busch: Other racing

+Busch also raced in super late model competition, such as the 2012 Slinger Nationals at the Slinger Super Speedway, at which he won the pole position.

 Busch was among several American drivers considered to drive for the US-based Formula One team, US F1.
 However, he declined the offer, citing poor timing.
 The team ultimately folded due to economic issues before ever competing in a race.
-Busch was also scheduled to test drive a Toyota F1 car at the end of the 2008 racing season but had to cancel due to his obligation to attend the 2008 Nationwide Series banquet.
+Busch was scheduled to test drive a Toyota F1 car at the end of the 2008 racing season but declined due to the obligatory 2008 Nationwide Series banquet.
+He tried short course off-road racing in 2010 at the Route 66 Raceway Off-Road Championship, but retired after two laps with a broken rear suspension.

 In 2020, Busch competed in the 24 Hours of Daytona with AIM Vasser Sullivan, driving a Lexus RC F GT3 alongside Jack Hawksworth, Parker Chase, and Michael De Quesada.
 He contributed four and a half hours behind the wheel, helping the team secure a ninth-place finish in the GTD class and 26th overall.
 Nitrocross, a rallycross series founded by former NASCAR driver Travis Pastrana, invited Busch to compete in the November 2021 race weekend at Firebird Motorsports Park.
-Busch placed fourth in the Supercar Final, while Pastrana claimed the victory.
+He placed fourth in the Supercar Final behind winner Pastrana.

-In 2023, Busch competed in the Superstar Racing Experience (SRX), participating in events at Motor Mile Speedway on July 27 and Berlin Raceway on August 3.
+In 2023, Busch competed in the Superstar Racing Experience (SRX) at Motor Mile Speedway on July 27 and Berlin Raceway on August 3.
 At Motor Mile, he battled Tony Stewart and Clint Bowyer for the win in the closing laps, ultimately taking the checkered flag.
-This made him one of only four drivers in SRX history to win in their debut race.
-The following week at Berlin Raceway, Busch secured another victory, going 2-for-2 in the series.

-On November 14, 2024, Busch announced that he would run the Chili Bowl Nationals in January 2025.
-He finished third in the second F-feature, but failed to qualify for the D-feature after finishing fifteenth in the second F-feature after starting from the back of the pack.
+A week later at Berlin Raceway, he secured another victory, going 2-for-2 in the series.
+The following year, on November 14, Busch announced that he would run the Chili Bowl Nationals in January 2025.
+He finished third in the second F-feature, but failed to qualify for the D-feature after finishing fifteenth in the second F-feature and starting from the back of the pack.